 The largest consumption of energy in the State is for transportation.
 Data are only available at the State level.

 Energy Production and Consumption by Source

-From 2004-2014, the combination of residential, commercial, and industrial entities in the region have saved almost 200 million kW hours of energy and generated over 16 million kW hours of renewable energy through participation in Energy Trust programs.
-In the same time period, Energy Trust has paid almost $35 million in incentives to residential, commercial, industrial, and renewable entities in the region for energy-efficient upgrades and renewable energy projects.
+From 2004-2020, the combination of residential, commercial, and industrial entities in the Region have saved over 330 million kW hours of energy and generated over 25 million kW hours of renewable energy through participation in Energy Trust programs.
+In the same time period, Energy Trust has paid $64 million in incentives to residential, commercial, industrial, and renewable entities in the Region for gas and electric energy-efficient upgrades and renewable energy projects.